 - Transport East

 - Transport for the South East (TfSE)

 - Branch Vice-Chairman: roger.blake at railfuture.org.uk

 - Branch Board Liaison Director: chris.page at railfuture.org.uk

 - Branch newsletters - quarterly railse and monthly inter-railse - editorial group: londonandsoutheast at railfuture.org.uk

-Railfuture: Britain's leading independent voluntary campaigning organisation for a better passenger and freight rail network.
+Railfuture: Britain's leading independent voluntary organisation campaigning for a better railway for passengers and freight over a bigger rail network.

 Join page to become a member of Railfuture.